TRY OUR FREE APP

 Other than progress tracking, having a writing partner is probably the best thing you can do for your productivity.
 Indeed, those who have trouble staying accountable may find that another person is just the motivation they need.

 That doesn’t mean it has to be someone you know IRL.
-Though it’s great to work together in person, you can always find a writing buddy (or several) through online writing communities and forums, which include people from all over the world.
+Though it’s great to work together in person, you can always find a writing buddy (or several) through writing communities avaliable online and forums, which include people from all over the world.
 This may even be better than working with someone you know, because you’ll be more objective with each other: about goals, deadlines, and even feedback if you decide to swap manuscripts.

 The key thing with a writing partner is to stay in constant contact.
 That way, if one of you falls off the writing wagon, the other one can provide a pep talk — and maybe some gentle guilt-tripping — to get them back on right away.